Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: School of Medicine

-Abstract: The courses in the Health Minor of the LAS (Health Access Bachelor’s Programs) are designed to provide students with the skills necessary to pursue studies in health sciences, regardless of their major.
-The absence of certain fundamental disciplines from the core curriculum of this minor may result in gaps in students’ understanding of the basic scientific concepts required for further studies in health sciences.
-The COMPESCI project aims to address this gap by providing course materials that are easily accessible to students (from the LAS program as well as the “Passerelles” track) on topics deemed important by the instructors of the relevant disciplines.
+Abstract: The courses in the Health Minor within the LAS (Health Access Bachelor’s Degree) program are designed to provide students with the skills necessary to pursue studies in health sciences, regardless of their major in the bachelor’s program.
+The absence of certain fundamental disciplines from the core curriculum of this minor may result in gaps in students’ understanding of the basic scientific concepts required to pursue studies in health sciences.
+The COMPESCI project aims to address this gap by providing course materials that are easily accessible to students (both those in the LAS program and those in the “Passerelles” track) on topics deemed important by the instructors of the relevant disciplines.

 Affiliation: Faculty of Medicine

-Abstract: As part of the reform of the second cycle of medical studies (R2C) and the new assessment methods using Objective Structured Clinical Examinations (OSCE), the Montpellier-Nîmes School of Medicine aims to offer students supplementary training designed to improve their performance on this exam through three components: a first component providing intensive training (simulated scenarios with students from the General Medical Sciences Training Diploma (DFGSM) acting as standardized participants (or simulated patients), immersive and comprehensive (all areas of competence can be covered, except for the acquisition of clinical skills), a second component that flips the learning process to enable self-directed practice, and a third component focused on evaluating the overall effectiveness of the program.
+Abstract: As part of the reform of the second cycle of medical studies (R2C) and the new assessment methods using Objective Structured Clinical Examinations (OSCE), the Montpellier-Nîmes School of Medicine aims to offer students supplementary training designed to improve their performance on this exam through three components: the first component provides intensive training (simulated scenarios with students from the Diploma of General Training in Medical Sciences (DFGSM) acting as standardized participants (or simulated patients), which is immersive and comprehensive (all areas of competence can be covered, except for the acquisition of clinical skills); a second component that flips the learning process to enable independent practice; and a third component focused on evaluating the effectiveness of the overall program.

-Pre-PS: Preparing medical students to work with standardized patients
+Prep for PS: Preparing medical students to work with standardized partners

 Affiliation: Faculty of Medicine

-Abstract: Students struggle to perform clinical exams on standardized patients (SPs), even though this training and assessment method is now widely used in medical education.
-It is therefore important to familiarize them with SPs (codes, rules, and limitations) from the very beginning of their studies.
+Abstract: Students have difficulty conducting their clinical exams on standardized patients (SPs), even though this training and assessment method is now widely used in medical school.
+It is therefore important to familiarize them with SPs—including their codes, rules, and limitations—from the very beginning of their studies.
 The Certificate of Training in Emergency Procedures and Care (AFGSU), which applies to all DFGSM2 students (AFGSU1) and DFASM2 students (AFGSU2), provides the ideal framework for developing this skill.

 JEODD: A collaborative game inspired by escape rooms and centered on the Sustainable Development Goals